-For Placement in Pre-Algebra in the sixth grade:
+For placement in Pre-Algebra in the sixth grade:

 - a.
-Math Composite standardized test score National Percentile: 96 or above on the Spring Scantron Performance Series Exam. - b.
+Math Composite standardized test score National Percentile: 96 or above on the Spring Standardized test. - b.
 Class grade in 5th grade math: 93 or above. - c.
-End of year diocesan comprehensive grade-level test: 93 or above (Recommended time of testing May of 5th grade year). - d.
+End of year diocesan comprehensive grade-level test: 93 or above (recommended time of testing May of 5th grade year). - d.
 Favorable teacher and principal recommendation.